 Have you ever heard about Janteloven, the Law of Jante?
 Janteloven is a set of behavioural guidelines and unspoken norms on how to live and act to Sweden.
 The Law of Jante introduces a list of ten society rules, published in 1933 by Aksel Sandemoose, guidelines that set the society commonwealth above the individual needs.
 For example, one of the rules that the novel introduced is ‘‘Do not to think you are anything special”.

-- Enjoy the city vibe by having a coffee in Its pleat cafe, which is centrally located in Drottninggatan Street, on the first floor of H&M. WHAT TO ORDER: sandwiches, salads, wraps, buns, muffins, coffee.
+- Enjoy the city vibe by having a coffee in Its pleat cafe, which is centrally located in Drottninggatan Street, on the first floor of H&M. There is a wide variety of flavours to choose from sandwiches, salads, wraps, buns, muffins, coffee.

-- The Espresso House Concert Hall is a nice coffee place serving great coffee and a wide selection of Swedish treats.
+- The Espresso House Concert Hall is a cosy coffee place serving great coffee and a wide selection of Swedish treats.

-- Hemköp is a quality supermarket with good quality meat, cheese, fresh fruits and vegetables in affordable prices.
+- Choose Hemköp, Stockholm’s supermarket offering good quality meat, cheese, fresh fruits and vegetables in affordable prices.

 Looking to travel solo and need a little inspiration to make that first step to book your solo trip?
 Follow my tips and advice to go the extra mile and get ready for your adventure!

 HOW MUCH MONEY DO YOU NEED PER DAY?

 How much spending money do you need for a day in the city?
 Following the budget things, I recommend you should plan to spend €35-40 per day on your holidays.
 This post recommends additional tours and activities to get the most out of your holidays in Stockholm.